Table of Contents

 The aim is to demonstrate how your offerings can be beneficial to potential customers by addressing their issues.

 Content marketing differs from traditional marketing in that the content remains on a digital platform, with the aim of attracting customers.
-Usually, people consuming content marketing have already identified their needs and seek an appropriate solution.
+Usually, people consuming content marketing have already identified their needs and sought an appropriate solution.

 Content marketing can include things such as…

-- Website landing pages
+• Website landing pages

-- Social media posts
+• Social media posts

-- Blogs and articles
+• Blogs and articles

-- E-books
+• E-books

-- Infographics
+• Infographics

-- Email newsletters
+• Email newsletters

-- White papers
+• White papers

-What Is Traditional Marketing
+What is Traditional Marketing

-Traditional marketing involves creating advertisements that are shown to consumers while they are engaged in other activities, such as driving, listening to the radio or reading the newspaper.
+Traditional marketing involves creating advertisements that are shown to consumers while they are engaged in other activities, such as driving, listening to the radio, or reading the newspaper.

 This type of marketing interrupts their current task rather than them seeking out information directly.